oberstet/scratchbox/freebsd/cruncher.md

 ## MADlib

-MADlib](http://madlib.net/) is an in-database machine learning library for PostgreSQL.
-See the build instructions [here](https://github.com/madlib/madlib/wiki/Installation-Guide) and [building from source](https://github.com/madlib/madlib/wiki/Building-MADlib-from-Source).
+[MADlib](http://madlib.net/) is an in-database machine learning library for PostgreSQL.

+See the (generic) build instructions [here](https://github.com/madlib/madlib/wiki/Installation-Guide) and [building from source](https://github.com/madlib/madlib/wiki/Building-MADlib-from-Source).

 To build MADlib, you will need a Python enabled PostgreSQL already.

-For PostgreSQL, at least MADlib 1.7.1 is required.
+For PostgreSQL 9.4, at least MADlib 1.7.1 is required (currently unreleases, 03/2015).
 See [here](http://jira.madlib.net/browse/MADLIB-894) and [here](http://comments.gmane.org/gmane.comp.statistics.madlib.devel/298).

-Further, for FreeBSD changes required, see [this](https://github.com/madlib/madlib/pull/308) PR.
+Further, for FreeBSD changes are required.
+See [this](https://github.com/madlib/madlib/pull/308) PR.

-The, MADlib has to be built using GCC (and gmake) currently, as Clang has issues.
+Then, MADlib has to be built using GCC (and gmake) currently, as Clang has issues.
+I will look into this over time (shouldn't be hard, but costs time and PRs will need to get merged).

+Activate compilation using GCC:

 ```
 export CC=`which gcc48`